HSA/FSA eligibleCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 Ready to Get Out of Pain?

-Dr. Emily Warren, DPT sees patients one-on-one at Mindful Movement Physical Therapies in Holladay and Salt Lake City.
+Dr. Emily Warren, DPT sees patients one-on-one at Mindful Movement PT in Holladay and Salt Lake City.
 No referral needed in Utah.
-Most patients see clear improvement in 4–6 visits.
+Many patients see clear improvement in 4–6 visits.